Background

 By a deliberate political calculation, a seating Alaafin of Ọ̀yọ́ later became deemed a Sàngó representative.
 Morton-Williams writes that the Sango cult became “linked closely through beliefs about Sango as a deified Alafin and, through its organization, with the powers of the king of Ọyọ, who was himself, both as a descendant of Sango and also as king, the vessel for some of Sango’s power.”
 (255) The Aláàfin became personally, as opposed to mediating through his chiefs, invested in leading the affairs of the Sàngó cult.
 Though he served all òrìṣà, the Aláàfin became a Sàngó incarnate (Morton-Williams, 257).
 Marc Schiltz writes, “As Oyo’s power expanded in Yorubaland and among various non-Yoruba speaking peoples in the 17th and 18th centuries, the Alaafin’s control over the Sango cult became an instrument for asserting his sovereignty all over the empire.”
 (67) This move is politically brilliant for two reasons.

-First, Yorubaland is said to have one of the highest frequencies of lightning in the world (Schiltz, 69).
-Though there are other natural forces like the sun and stars that visited the land with more regularity, few were more destructive than lightning.
+First, Yorubaland is said to have one of the highest lightning frequencies in the world (Schiltz, 69).
+Though other natural forces like the sun and stars visited the land more regularly, few were more destructive than lightning.
 None conveys the power of the king as efficaciously as thunder.
 Schiltz further notes, “As attributes of divine kingship, thunder and lightning were in themselves effective symbols for communicating royal wrath” (69).
-I should mention that whoever was unfortunate enough to be visited by (the god of) thunder was required by the royal Sàngó cult to pay an exorbitant fee for the purification rites, or ètùtù.
+I should mention that whoever was unfortunate enough to be visited by (the god of) thunder was required by the royal Sàngó cult to pay an exorbitant fee for the purification rites or ètùtù.
 This process was one that often impoverished families for life.
-The message was clear: it was a dreadful thing to fall in the hands of Sàngó or his incarnate.
+The message was clear: it was dreadful to fall in the hands of Sàngó or his incarnate.

 Second, the non-Yorùbá speaking person may be forgiven for not knowing that the Yorùbá word for (and god of) thunder is Àrá.
 As a natural force, Àrá pre-existed Sàngó.
-That Àrá was displaced in Oyo narrative to make room for the politically more useful god-Aláàfin Sàngó is a genius move.
-In fact, the story told earlier about the deification of Sàngó is not the Ọ̀yọ́ version.
+That Àrá was displaced in the Oyo narrative to make room for the politically more useful god-Aláàfin Sàngó, is a genius move.
+The story told earlier about the deification of Sàngó is not the Ọ̀yọ́ version.
 The Ọ̀yọ́ variant differs by insisting that the king Sàngó himself knew how to attract lightning (Schiltz, 73); Ọ̀yọ́ insisted that lightning-directing was not something that Sanyo loyalists brought to Ọ̀yọ́.
-We, however, found a fascinating contrary evidence in the beliefs of some Yorùbá people, like those of Sábẹ and Kétu, living on the fringes of the empire.
+We, however, found a piece of fascinating contrary evidence in the beliefs of some Yorùbá people, like those of Sábẹ and Kétu, living on the fringes of the empire.

 Sàngó Emasculated